The National Curriculum for Physical Education aims to ensure that all pupils:

 - lead healthy, active lives

 At Norwood Primary School we understand the importance of Physical Education on pupils physical, mental and social wellbeing.
-We aim to instil a love of being physical active which pupils can take into later life.
+We aim to instil a love of being physically active which pupils can take into later life.
 Every year group across the school will spend a half-term focusing on the importance of being healthy and will look at ways in which they can make changes to adopt a more active lifestyle.